Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 #### withdrawFees

-Withdraws collected fees from the feeAdress or treasury to the mainnet
+Withdraws collected fees from the feeAddress or treasury to the mainnet

 **Dev notes:** \
 Only admin can call this function